oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

 ### Preparing to Install Oracle RAC on OCNE

 To effectively use these instructions, you should have background knowledge of both Kubernetes technology and the underlying operating system.
+These include:
   * Linux
   * Kubernetes
   * Oracle Cloud Native Environment (OCNE)